Migration Skills Assessment: A Comprehensive Guide

 1.2 Engineers Australia Skills Assessment Requirements

-• An Applicant must have a Skilled Working Ability on a professional level
+• An Applicant must have skilled working ability at a professional level.

-• An Applicant must have a work experience in their nominated occupation
+• An Applicant must have work experience in their nominated occupation.

 1.3 Engineers Australia Skill Assessment Process

-• Include the important documents like academic transcripts, employment certificate, and a CV for documentary evidence.
+• Include important documents such as academic transcripts, employment certificates, and a CV for documentary evidence.

 1.4 Necessary Documents for Skills Assessment by Engineers Australia